7 Reasons Why Document Retention is for You

 Document Retention Policy to the Rescue

+By law, there are certain documents you might have to keep physically or digitally stored.
+Chief Technology Officers and Data executives have a process management problem that’s compounded by data indexing, global search, and having to keep track of countless versions of the same document.
 A well-designed document storage policy can help you avoid these problems.
 It typically includes processes for handling different types of documents, how long to keep them, and what to do with them when it’s time to let them go.
-When deciding which documents to keep and for how long, there are a few things to consider:
+When deciding which documents to keep and for how long, there are a few things to consider.

+Some companies are legally required to keep certain documents for a minimum of seven years.
+For example, if you’re in the healthcare industry, you might have to keep patient records for 10 years.
+Certain types of documents must be kept indefinitely, such as tax returns and stockholder minutes.
 Or, maybe you inherited a basement full of documents from the past.
 Maybe they are all residing in the “G:” drive.
 A retention policy will dictate how long you get to keep them.
 The general population is typically mandated to keep certain docs for 7-10 years.
 Some industries may have longer periods depending on the type of business.

 But why is it important, and why now?

 I can see how this topic could be important for companies.
 After all, paper storage is expensive.
 But now companies can manage resources and keep track of what they need and for how long.
 And if you’re still holding onto physical documents, I get it.
 However, there are digital options that can help you stay organized and compliant.
-In fact, digital document management can be more secure and efficient.
+Digital document management can be more secure and efficient.
 Document retention policies are in place to make sure that companies keep the right documents for the right amount of time.
 But it’s also important to understand that these policies can change.
 For example, if there’s a new regulation or law that goes into effect, your company’s internal processes might need to be updated.
 This is MUCH easier done with a document management solution.

-Benefits of Content Management:
+Benefits of Content Management

 Even though we are seeing a move towards digital documents, paper records are still being created and stored every day.
 This is why having a good document retention policy in place is so important for companies.
 By understanding what needs to be kept and for how long, businesses can save time and money by not keeping documents that are no longer needed.